holepunchto/pear-docs/building-blocks/hypercore.md

 await core.clear(0, 10) // clear block 0-10 from local cache
 ```

-The core will also 'gossip' with peers it is connected to, that is no longer has these blocks.
+The core will also 'gossip' with peers it is connected to, that no longer have these blocks.

 #### **`await core.truncate(newLength, [forkId])`**